xu-chiheng/Note/Tool/patch/llvm/README.txt

 git show -s

-cygwin-CGExprCXX.cpp.patch
-Fix the regression caused by commit 67409911353323ca5edf2049ef0df54132fa1ca7, that, in Cygwin, Clang can't bootstrap.

-cygwin-Attributes.cpp.patch
-Fix the regression caused by commit 8629343a8b6c26f15f02de2fdd8db440eba71937, that, in Cygwin, Clang can't bootstrap.

 cygwin-Address.h.patch
-Fix the regression caused by commit 29a5c3c8fe30dcfb19dd86dd5f3f201435311997, that, in Cygwin, Clang can't bootstrap.
+Fix the regression caused by commit e419e22ff6fdff97191d132555ded7811c3f5b05, that, in Cygwin, Clang can't bootstrap, using GCC 13.2.0 as stage 0 compiler.
-This is in turn caused by commit e419e22ff6fdff97191d132555ded7811c3f5b05.

 cygwin-general.patch
-remove some uses of macro __CYGWIN__ . fix build error by Clang due to the conflict of CIndexer.cpp and mm_malloc.h.
-In mm_malloc.h, _WIN32 and __CYGWIN__ can't both be defined, but CIndexer.cpp define both. override Cygwin's buggy getpagesize() to Win32 computePageSize().
+Remove some uses of macro __CYGWIN__ .
+Fix build error by Clang due to the conflict of CIndexer.cpp and mm_malloc.h.
+In mm_malloc.h, _WIN32 and __CYGWIN__ can't both be defined, but CIndexer.cpp define both.
+Override Cygwin's buggy getpagesize() to Win32 computePageSize().